-Senior Medicine Cabinet — What It Must Contain
+An Older Adult's Home Medicine Cabinet — What It Should Include

-Across Europe, people over 65 make up the fastest-growing demographic.
-Most of them take at least two prescription medicines every day.
-One in five takes five or more — a condition medicine calls polypharmacy.
+In Poland, more than 9 million people are over 65.
+Most of them take at least two prescription-only medicines every day.
+One in five people in this age group takes five or more — a situation known in medicine as polypharmacy.

-A senior’s medicine cabinet is not the same as a standard household first-aid kit with some paracetamol and plasters.
-It is a medication management system that must work flawlessly every single day — because a dosing mistake, an overlooked expiry date, or an unnoticed drug interaction can have serious health consequences.
+An older adult’s home medicine cabinet is not an ordinary household kit with paracetamol and plasters.
+It is a medicine management system that needs to work reliably every day — because a dosage mistake, an overlooked expiry date, or an unnoticed drug interaction can have serious health consequences.

-This article is a practical guide — what a senior medicine cabinet should contain, how to avoid the most common mistakes, and how technology can help with day-to-day medication management.
+This article is a practical guide to what an older adult’s home medicine cabinet should contain, how to avoid the most common mistakes, and how technology can help with day-to-day medicine management.

-Why a senior’s medicine cabinet demands special attention
+Why an older adult’s home medicine cabinet needs special attention

 As we age, the body changes the way it processes medicines.
 The liver metabolises active substances more slowly, the kidneys excrete them more gradually, and body composition shifts (more fat tissue, less water).
 This means that the same doses can act more strongly and last longer in an older person than in a younger one.

 - Polypharmacy — the more medicines, the more potential interactions.
-A senior taking 7 medicines may have dozens of drug pairs to check for conflicts.
+An older adult taking 7 medicines may have a dozen or more drug pairs to check.

 - Memory impairment — forgetting a dose, taking a double dose, or confusing one medicine for another.

-- Vision problems — difficulty reading fine print on packaging and patient leaflets.
+- Vision problems — difficulty reading small print on packaging and leaflets.

-- Manual dexterity issues — struggling with blister packs, splitting tablets, or measuring liquid doses.
+- Manual difficulties — opening packaging, splitting tablets, or measuring liquids.

-- Living alone — many seniors live by themselves with no one to help manage their medicines.
+- Living alone — many older adults live alone and have no one to help manage their medicines.

 Prescription medicines — the core of the cabinet

-This is the most critical part.
-Common prescription medicines for seniors include:
+This is the most important part.
+Common prescription-only medicines for older adults include:

 - Statins (atorvastatin, rosuvastatin).